apache/horaedb-docs/README.md

 ## Contributing

-We very much welcome contributions from the community to make CeresDB documentation better.
+We very much welcome any contributions from the community to make CeresDB documentation better.

-You can help us by
+You can
-- Opening an [issue](https://github.com/CeresDB/docs/issues) with any suggestions, or
+- Open an [issue](https://github.com/CeresDB/docs/issues) with any suggestions, or
-- Submitting bya [pull request](https://github.com/CeresDB/docs/pulls) to fix errors.
+- Submit a [pull request](https://github.com/CeresDB/docs/pulls) to fix errors.